-Welcome back to Chawton House Library Conversations.
+Welcome back to Chawton House Library Conversations: February Podcast.
 First launched on Sunday 8 March 2015 in celebration of International Women’s Day, our monthly podcast is a round up of news, events and highlights, helping you stay connected with Chawton House Library wherever you are.

 This month we hear from our first speaker of the year, Dr Sophie Coulombeau from Cardiff University, who gave an excellent talk on the life of Hester Lynch Thrale Piozzi, or Dr Johnson’s Mrs Thrale as she is more commonly known.
 Thrale Piozzi was known as a woman of brilliant conversational powers who had a fascinating life.
 Dr Coulombeau discusses her time spent with Dr Johnson when her literary powers flourished, followed by her scandalous marriage to Gabriel Piozzi, her children’s music master.
 This cut her off from her entire social set but it also signaled the beginning of her diverse and eclectic publishing career.
 Thrale Piozzi was a radical, innovative, ground-breaking writer who should be celebrated.

 We also get to know our two February Visiting Fellows who are both from Australia.
 The first is Dr Olivia Murphy who is a Postdoctoral Research Fellow in English at the University of Sydney.
 She is working on the nature of experiments in the Romantic period and the prevailing attitudes towards them at that time.
 She tells us about Dr Joseph Priestly who isolated Oxygen and his friend Anna Laetitia Barbauld, the eminent person of letters and children’s author.
 She wrote a poem on his work from the perspective of the experimental subject, petitioning to not be experimented on.
 This led Dr Murphy to research how people responded to animal testing in the late eighteenth century.